Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Hauptsturmführer Fritz Seidler (KIA by Russians)

-SS Unterscharführer Robert Seitz (Fate Unknown)
+SS Unterscharführer Robert Seitz (Died September 17, 1977 in Karlsruhe)

 SS Obersturmführer Max Sell (Died – Not Prosecuted)